 The requirements for vetting personnel in Trusted Roles are found below in Sections 5.3.1 and 5.3.2.
 Identification and authentication for logical and physical access to CA system resources is described in this Section 5.2.3.
-In accordance with IdenTrust's security policies, IdenTrust CA personnel must first authenticate themselves before they are: (i) included in the access list for any component of the CA system; (ii) included in the access list for physical access to a component of the CA system; (iii) Issued a Certificate for the performance of their Trusted Role; (iv) given an account on a computer connected to the CA system, or (v) otherwise granted physical or logical access to a component of the CA system.
+In accordance with IdenTrust's security policies, IdenTrust CA personnel must first authenticate themselves before they are:

+- 1. Included in the access list for any component of the CA system; - 2.
+Included in the access list for physical access to a component of the CA system; - 3.
+Issued a Certificate for the performance of their Trusted Role; - 4.
+Given an account on a computer connected to the CA system, or (v) otherwise granted physical or logical access to a component of the CA system.

-Each of these access methods (Certificates and system accounts) are: (i) directly attributable to the Individual; (ii) password protected; (iii) not shared; and (iv) restricted to actions authorized for that role through the use of CA software, operating system and procedural controls.
+Each of these access methods (Certificates and system accounts) are:

+- 1. Directly attributable to the Individual; - 2.
+Password protected; - 3.
+Not shared; and - 4.
+Restricted to actions authorized for that role through the use of CA software, operating system and procedural controls.

 If accessed across shared networks, CA operations are secured, using Cryptomodules, strong system authentication, and AES encrypted SSH connections.